fooltowise/NeroNotes/Nero's Notes/Launching a paid newsletter.md

  - 50% of early subscribers came directly from just two posts
  - Mix regular posts with epic posts
  - Continued to write for another three months
- - Word of mouth works: people talking to others about it, twitter, linkedin, facebook, Google SEO
+ - Word of mouth works: people talking to others about it, twitter, Linkedin, facebook, Google SEO
  - **Create value for people, and they'll want to follow you!**
  - **Deliver consistent value to your audience!** Entertain them, or make them smarter.
 	 - Make it actionable and concrete